tinyredinc/notes/real_estate/cofund_reif_ts.md

 ## Distributions

-The Fund intends to provide 6% annulized cash distributions to Unit holders once investments have been made and sufficient cash flows are available.
+The REIF intends to provide a fixed 6% annualized cash distribution on the investment capital, payable quarterly, to Unit holders.
+A special distribution will be issued at fund liquidation according to the profit distribution mechanisms.

 ## Investors

 Units will only be available to accredited investors and investors who meet certain exemptions under securities laws.
 Non-Residents of Canada will be excluded from investing in Units.

-## Reporting

-Holders of Units will receive annual reports, unaudited interim financial statements, and applicable tax forms.

 ## Transferability of Units